 Out and About Cards

+On the Isle of Wight, as restrictions were lifted, older residents faced the daunting prospect of leaving their homes for the first time in months and under new restrictions.
 Concerns began to be raised about how older residents would approach going out after the long period of shielding and how social distancing measures would be interpreted.
-Regardless of the longing to return to normal life, the reality was one of anxiety and worry.

 Being unable to read the COVID signage if sight was an issue, coupled with growing anxiety over changes to the outdoor environment led to the idea of creating a visible card, that could be worn as a badge, which would let other people know that the card wearer was having difficulties with the new social distancing measures.

 - Those who find social distancing challenging, so they may have a visual impairment or have difficulty in understanding social distancing instructions